askesaske/ExpenseManager/README.md

 # ExpenseManager
- Simple web app which helps you to track your expenses
+ Simple web app which helps you to track your expenses (this is the finished version of the project)